Model names vs model numbers

 ## PRO does not mean better

-You will occasionally see a products marketed as:
+You will occasionally see products marketed as:

 * Foobar tablet